 The BAM complex - β-barrel folding and insertion mechanism

-In the two available structures for BAM full-complex, the central β-barrel BamA exists either in an inward-open or lateral open conformation.
+In the available structures for BAM complex, the central β-barrel BamA exists either in an inward-open or a lateral open conformation.
 It is considered that those conformational changes might be coupled to OMP folding and insertion through an unknown mechanism.
 As the asymmetric outer membrane is an integral part of the BAM complex, mechanistic investigations must be performed in whole cells or native membranes.
 Using the in-situ ESR approach, which we demonstrated over the past years, we are elucidating how the conformational changes in BAM are coupled to protein folding and insertion.

 A. Gopinath and B. Joseph* (2021) Conformational flexibility of the protein insertase BamA in the native asymmetric bilayer elucidated with ESR spectroscopy.
 Angew.
 Chem.
 Int.
 Ed., DOI: 10.1002/anie.202113448

 bottom of page